-The Blue Yeti is one of the most popular microphones for audio capture during streaming and recording.
+The Blue Yeti is one of the most popular, and best gaming microphones for audio capture during streaming and recording.
 This is true for both gamers and general vloggers.

 In this article we’re going to go over the best blue yeti settings for recording your games while streaming.